Dear SaaStr: What Should Be The Priorities of SaaS Founders During The Early Stages?

 - Understand the Market Better.
 Most founders don’t understand their markets well enough in the beginning.
 They don’t do enough interviews, meet enough potential customers, do enough work, etc. They shoot from the hip too much, and assume too much from their own experiences and what they read on the internet.
 The downside: early releases that aren’t Minimum Sellable Products.
 You need an MSP, not an MVP in SaaS.
 One that addresses a true market need, with a good enough product that provides some sort of truly unique or differentiated value in the space.
 That customers will actually pay for.
 A little more here: https://www.saastr.com/planning-…

-- Get on more jets.
+- Get on more flights and visit more potential customers.
 Don’t just stare at the monitor.
 Go meet prospects and potential customers.
 Wherever they are.

 - Charge.
 Free, 95 times out of 100, is both a terrible marketing strategy and a terrible market research strategy.
 You will never learn if your product has value if it’s free.
 And free is not PR.
 Businesses don’t want free-er products.
 They want cost-effective products that make some important part of their business work 10x better.